Use data for all its worth

 7% Growth 2021-2030

-This course focuses on the art of communicating ideas imbedded in data through visual means.
+This course focuses on the art of communicating ideas embedded in data through visual means.
 Students are introduced to industry-standard graphic and data design techniques used to create understandable visualizations in order to communicate effectively with a particular audience.
 Techniques in organizing and articulating data are developed using real world examples.
-The course materials, assignments and project will all be prepared using the R programming language.
+The course materials, assignments and project will all be prepared using the R programming language and Tableau software.

 This course will introduce students to foundations of relational database design and management with a focus on business domains and business analytics applications.
 Topics include database design principles, entity-relationship diagrams, constructing queries in SQL, connecting, updating, and analyzing databases -- critical skills for data analysts.
 The course materials, assignments and project will all be prepared using the R and SQL programming language.